-PV Market Alliance announces the 2016 PV market at 75 GW and a stable market in 2017
+PV Market Alliance announces the 2016 PV market at 75 GW and a growing market in 2017

-The PV Market Alliance (PVMA) estimates global photovoltaic (PV) installations at 75 GW in 2016 and possibly a stable market in 2017.
+The PV Market Alliance (PVMA) estimates global photovoltaic (PV) installations at 75 GW in 2016 and possibly a growing market in 2017.

 After 50 GW of PV installations in 2015, the global PV market reached 75 GW in 2016, a 50% YoY growth, with now a total capacity installed globally crossing the 300 GW mark.